 All of these suggestions are not only enjoyable but also provide excellent stress relief, which will keep body and soul together and make for a happier and healthier retirement.

 We should make the most of every moment because, as this quote from Ausonius attains: “Let us never know what old age is.
 Let us know the happiness time brings, not count the years.”
 Indeed, every day is precious, and a happy and healthy retirement can be found in something as simple as journaling or talking to a friend.

-A handy factsheet produced by the APA Office on Ageing and Committee on Ageing suggests that, if we're not careful, stress can affect us very badly during our retirement years.
-The APA say that one of the simplest ways to remain healthy is to eat nourishing food – helping us to maintain a reasonable weight – and to take regular exercise.
+A handy factsheet produced by the American Psychological Association (APA) Office on Ageing and Committee on Ageing suggests that, if we're not careful, stress can affect us badly as we age – lowering the chance of a healthy retirement.
+The APA say that one of the simplest ways to remain healthy is to eat nourishing food – helping seniors to maintain a reasonable weight – and to take regular exercise.

-The APA explain that stress is being caused by our bodies responding to danger, releasing hormones into the bloodstream, which speeds up the heart and increases the pulse rate: the ‘stress response’.
+The APA explain that stress is being caused by our bodies responding to danger, releasing hormones into the bloodstream, which speed up the heart and increase the pulse rate: the ‘stress response’.
 They go on to explain that research has shown that too much stress will impair the immune system, decreasing our ability to fight off disease and mental health problems.
-They offer several stress relief tips for retiring seniors, including:
+It offers several stress relief tips for retiring seniors, including:

 Dr Stöppler goes on to say that meditative techniques were first pioneered in America during the 1970s by Harvard physician Herbert Benson.
 It has since gained acceptance worldwide, by both doctors and therapists, to be a valuable complementary therapy for symptom relief of many different illnesses.

 “When it comes to a happy and healthy retirement, here are several ways in which retired seniors can remain happy and healthy, with a rewarding lifestyle that does not require a high level of income.”